Minouche Shafik: Other activities

-Advisory roles

 Shafik has chaired several international consultative groups including: the Consultative Group to Assist the Poor, the Energy Sector Management Assistance Programme, the Global Water and Sanitation Program, Cities Alliance, InfoDev, the Public-Private Infrastructure Advisory Facility, and the Global Corporate Governance Forum.
-She was instrumental in launching the Africa Infrastructure Consortium.
 She served on a number of boards including the Middle East Advisory Group to the International Monetary Fund, and the Economic Research Forum for the Arab World, Iran and Turkey.
 She is also active on the board and as a mentor to the Minority Ethnic Talent Association which supports under-represented groups to advance to senior positions in the civil service.

-Shafik currently serves as a Trustee of the British Museum, the Council of the Institute for Fiscal Studies, the Task Force on Fiscal Policy for Health, the New Economy Forum, and the Per Jacobsson Foundation.
-As deputy chair of the British Museum's Board of Trustees, she led the search process which led to the appointment of George Osborne as new chair in 2021.
+Shafik currently serves as a Trustee of the Council of the Institute for Fiscal Studies, the Task Force on Fiscal Policy for Health, the New Economy Forum, and the Per Jacobsson Foundation.

-In 2021, Shafik was appointed to the Pandemic Preparedness Partnership (PPP), an expert group chaired by Patrick Vallance to advise the G7 presidency held by the government of Prime Minister Boris Johnson.
+In 2021, she was appointed to the Pandemic Preparedness Partnership (PPP), an expert group chaired by Patrick Vallance to advise the G7 presidency held by the government of Prime Minister Boris Johnson.

+Shafik was appointed as a trustee of the Bill & Melinda Gates Foundation in January 2022.

+In a 2023 piece published on the International Monetary Fund's website, as part of the promotion of her book, What We Owe Each Other: A New Social Contract, Shafik indicated that she was worried about 'cancel culture' on university campuses, commenting: "The point of university is to be intellectually challenged and confronted with difference."
+She argued that universities needed to 'teach people to have difficult conversations', adding: “It’s through that process of listening that you learn, you build consensus, and you move forward as a community."

+In January 2025, Shafik was appointed chair of the Victoria and Albert Museum.

 Recognition

 Shafik was made a Dame Commander of the Order of the British Empire (DBE) in the June 2015 Queen's Birthday Honours.

 She was named "GG2 Woman of the Year" in 2009.
 She was named as one of Forbes 100 most powerful women in 2015 and received the 100 Women in Finance European Industry Leaders Award in 2019.

 She was gazetted as Baroness Shafik, of Camden in the London Borough of Camden and of Alexandria in the Arab Republic of Egypt, in the 2020 Political Honours and was introduced to the House of Lords on 15 October 2020.
-She sits as a crossbencher and made her maiden speech on 28 January 2021.
+She sat as a crossbencher and made her maiden speech on 28 January 2021.
+Shafik took a leave of absence from the House of Lords in July 2023, which ended by February 2025.

-Shafik was elected a honorary fellow of the British Academy in 2021 and was awarded an honorary doctorate from Utrecht University.
+Shafik was elected an honorary fellow of the British Academy in 2021 and was awarded an honorary doctorate from Utrecht University.
+She has also been awarded a number of honorary doctorates: a Doctor of Laws from the University of Warwick (2012), a DLitt from the University of Glasgow (2017), a Doctor of Humane Letters from the American University of Beirut (2018), a Doctor of Science from the University of Reading (2019), and a Doctor of Laws from Columbia University (2023).